Rule 8.405. Filing the appeal

 (B)Notify the reporter by telephone and in writing to prepare a reporter's transcript and deliver it to the clerk within 20 days after the notice of appeal is filed.

-(A)The name, address, telephone number, and California State Bar number of each attorney of record in the case;
+(A)The name, address, telephone number, e-mail address, and California State Bar number of each attorney of record in the case;

 (B)The name of the party that each attorney represented in the superior court; and

-(C)The name, address, and telephone number of any unrepresented party.
+(C)The name, address, telephone number and e-mail address of any unrepresented party.

 (3)The notification to the reviewing court clerk must also include a copy of the notice of appeal and any sequential list of reporters made under rule 2.950.